nijova/yugabyte-wrapper/README.md

 You can use either the YSQL or YCQL driver.

+Refer to the ./examples  to see basic usage of the drivers.

 ### YSQL

 Require the driver, set the configuration, create the client: